csiro-risk-assessment/mozzie/README.md

 - `parseRawFile()`.
 This parses the raw file defined in the constructor, to extract the velocity at each cell.
 This data is then processed in the following way.
   - For each active cell, a mosquito is advected by that cell's velocity for `time0` (specified in the `pdf`).
 Whichever cell it reaches (can be the same cell), there is a probability `prob0` of it exiting the airstream to that cell.
 If that cell is active, that cell's ID and the probability is recorded.
   - Then it is advected by that new cell's velocity for time `time1 - time0`.
 It may end up in another new cell (or the same cell), and if that cell is active, information is recorded again.
-  - This process is repeated until the `pdf` is exhausted
+  - This process is repeated until the `pdf` is exhausted.
   - This process is repeated for all active cells.
   - This has the consequence that if a mosquito ends its advection in a inactive cell it is assumed to instantly die, but mosquitoes may in principal pass over inactive cells, using the wind in those cells to reach active cells.
 If a mosquito ever advects outside the grid's boundary they are assumed to instantly die.
   - The result may be written to a file using `outputProcessedCSV()`.